ssmtdatta/dsp/02-editors.md

 What terminal editor will be your preferred choice of use?
 How did you make your decision?

+>> **Emacs.**
->> **Emacs**  It's fast.
+It's fast.
 Allows both terminal edits and edits on a separate window.
 Efficient for text data with features such as rectangular crops.

 --